open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x/developers/contribute/developing-a-new-connector/create-java-class-converter.md

 {% /codeBlock %}
 {% /codePreview %}

+## Next Step

+Now that the code is ready, let's learn how to test it!

 {%inlineCallout
   color="violet-70"
-  bold="Update the Documentation"
+  bold="Test It"
   icon="MdArrowForward"
-  href="/developers/contribute/developing-a-new-connector/update-documentation"%}
+  href="/developers/contribute/developing-a-new-connector/test-it"%}
-  Learn how to create the documentation for your new Connector
+  Learn how to test your new connector!
 {%/inlineCallout%}